Erik-orange/ES6-Data_Structures_-_Algos/README.md

 };
 ```

-Since the sum always has k elements, we can compute the cumulative sum for the k first elements from the left.
+Since the `sum` always has `k` elements, we can compute the cumulative `sum` for the `k` first elements from the `left`.
-Then, we slide the "window" to the right and remove one from the left until we cover all the right items.
+Then, we slide the "window" to the `right` and remove one from the `left` until we cover all the `right` items.
 In the end, we would have all the possible combinations without duplicated work.

-The difference between the two pointers pattern and the sliding windows, it’s that we move both pointers at the same time to
+The difference between the two pointers pattern and the sliding windows, it’s that we move both pointers at the _same time_ to
-keep the length of the window the same.
+keep the _length of the window the same_.

 #### Practice Problems